-12. Explain the process that your school will use to provide translated materials and/or interpretation services to parents of MLL/ELL (or persons in parental relation) who request them.
+- 12. Explain the process that your school will use to provide translated materials and/or interpretation services to parents/guardians of ELLs who request them. - 13.
+Elaborate on the intervention and support services that will be available to ELLs in both English and the Home Language.

-- 13. Elaborate on the intervention and support services that will be available to MLLs/ELLs in both English and the Home Language. - 14.
-Describe how the social emotional needs of students in each MLL/ELL subpopulation (Students with Interrupted Formal Education, Long Term ELLs, Newcomers, ELLs with Disabilities, Former ELLs) be addressed by the school. - 15.
-Explain how the school will engage parents of MLL/ELL families in order to share and receive information about their children's progress and language development.
+- 14. Describe how the social emotional needs of students in each ELLs subpopulation (Students with Interrupted Formal Education, Long Term ELLs, Newcomers, ELLs with Disabilities, Former ELLs) be addressed by the school. - 15.
+Explain how the school will engage parents/guardians of ELLs families in order to share and receive information about their children's progress and language development.